RhysEJF/radical-alignment/concepts/the-density-paradox.md

 The gardener-leader understands something crucial: you can't control what grows, but you can create conditions where good things are more likely to grow than bad things.

-You can't prevent crony beliefs from entering your community—they're in the water we all swim in.
+You can't prevent crony beliefs from entering your community, they're in the water we all swim in.
 But you can create conditions where they're quickly identified through Reality Anchoring, where they can be forked away through Cognitive Forking, where they struggle to take root because the community values accuracy over virality.

 ## The Archipelago Advantage